xoofx/xoofx.github.io/_posts/2020-03-06-stark-language-frontend-compiler.md

 > You may wonder why it is important to have that support: It can be useful if you are developing low level parts in a kernel OS where you don't have yet a GC running but you still want to use container classes to manipulate kernel objects and structures.

-## Remove Array co-variance
+## Arrays

-This is one of the big legacy design decision that is now possible to revisit in Stark.
+First, array co-variance is one of the big legacy design decision that is now possible to revisit in Stark.

 In C#, Arrays are co-variant, meaning that this is possible: